Generally, you are eligible if:

 If you gain a family member through birth, adoption, or placement for adoption you may add the new eligible family member to your current coverage.
 You may also enroll yourself, your spouse, and all eligible children.
 Coverage is effective on the date of birth, adoption or placement for adoption.
 You must add the new family member within 60 days even if you already have family coverage.
 See the Changing your coverage section for additional circumstances in which changes can be made.

-If you enroll your new family member between 31 and 60 days from the birth or adoption and your coverage level changes, you will pay the cost difference on a post-tax basis until the end of the month in which the enrollment is processed through EDA or the forms are received by Benefits Administration.
+If you enroll your new family member between 31 and 60 days from the birth or adoption and your coverage level changes, you will pay the cost difference on a post-tax basis until the end of the month in which the enrollment is processed through ExxonMobil Benefits portal or though ExxonMobil Benefits Service Center.
 Beginning the first day of the following month your deduction will be on a pre-tax basis.

 Death of a spouse

 If you lose coverage under your spouse's dental plan, you can sign up for Dental Plan coverage for yourself and your eligible family members.
 You must make these changes within 60 days following the date you lose coverage or wait until Annual Enrollment or another change in status.
 If you and your family members are enrolled in the ExxonMobil Dental Plan, any stepchildren will cease to be eligible upon your spouse's death unless you are their court appointed guardian or sole managing conservator.

 If you (or your spouse, separately or together) become the sole court appointed legal guardian or sole managing conservator of a child and the child meets all other requirements of the definition of an eligible family member, you have 60 days from the date the judgment is signed to enroll the child for coverage.
 You must provide a copy of the court document signed by a judge appointing you (or your spouse separately or together) guardian or sole managing conservator.